SocialFusion: Addressing Social Degradation in Pre-trained Vision-Language Models: SocialFusion

 In an effort to unify visual social interaction understanding tasks and achieve general social competence, we propose SocialFusion, a simple VLM framework that makes progress on this problem and allows us to analyze these behaviors in a controlled environment.
 SocialFusion principally consists of a pre-trained visual foundation model to encode the visual input, a language model to unify different task inputs and outputs with task prompts, and a connector to link these two components.
 This architectural choice is motivated by our observation that the standard VLM pre-training process itself degrades the visual encoder's ability to represent fine-grained social information.
 While other methods might focus on aligning potentially incompatible social tasks, we focus on this root cause.
 We propose that the most practical solution is to avoid the degradation entirely by using a visual encoder that has not undergone the typical VLM pre-training pipeline and learning a minimal fusion with the language model.

-Unlike other VLMs, SocialFusion also supports 2D heatmap outputs indicating gaze positions by directly projecting and upscaling the final image features into a heatmap.
+Unlike other VLMs, SocialFusion supports 2D heatmap outputs indicating gaze positions by directly projecting and upscaling the final image features into a heatmap.
 Since some visual social tasks also include bounding boxes to refer to specific parts of the input, our model also natively accepts these as an additional input.
-Fig.~\ref{fig:arch} provides an overview of the model architecture.
-In the following, we introduce each component in detail.
+Fig.~\ref{fig:arch} provides an overview of the model architecture, which we introduce in detail in the following.

 \inlineheading{Visual encoder} To extract a feature-rich representation from visual input, SocialFusion relies on a large pre-trained foundation model.
 We primarily use CLIP \citep{radford2021learning} as our visual encoder, which was trained to learn useful representations of images through natural language supervision.
 It has been successfully applied to diverse tasks in prior works \citep{luddecke2022image, ryan2025gazelle, zhou2024image, zhang2022tip, zhao2023clip}.
 We freeze the weights of the visual encoder to reduce the number of trainable parameters.
 To allow for fine-grained understanding of the visual input, we use the $336\times336$ size input variant of CLIP and keep its weights frozen.
 With CLIP's $14\times14$ patch size, this results in a feature map $z\in\mathbb{R}^{24\times24\times d_{v}}$ per image, where $d_{v}$ is the visual embedding dimension.